19 Achieving Your Future

 There are other digital badges for evidencing your achievements besides the open ones described above.
 Like open badges, they also provide certifiable evidence of professional and personal achievements, see figure 19.9:

 Three examples of commercial digital badges from providers of cloud services from left to right: (1) Microsoft fundmentals see section 19.4.1 (Nadella 2024) (2) Amazon Web Services badge awarded by credly.com for an AWS certified developer (Bezos 2024) and (3) Google Cloud Platform (GCP) (Soss and Vergadia 2022) Each provider offers accreditation for pre-professionals tailored towards technical students.
 For Microsoft, they are called fundamentals, (Nadella 2024) for Amazon they are typically called foundational or associate qualifications and for Google they are usually called associate qualifications.
-(Pichai 2024) Your University28 and/or employer may provide support for you to achieve these certifications during your academic study, internship, placement or as a recent graduate.
+(Pichai 2024) Your University32 and/or employer may provide support for you to achieve these certifications during your academic study, internship, placement or as a recent graduate.
 The exams typically cost around $100 each to take and around 20 hours of online study time.

 Figure 19.9: Three examples of commercial digital badges from providers of cloud services from left to right: (1) Microsoft fundmentals see section 19.4.1 (Nadella 2024) (2) Amazon Web Services badge awarded by credly.com for an AWS certified developer (Bezos 2024) and (3) Google Cloud Platform (GCP) (Soss and Vergadia 2022) Each provider offers accreditation for pre-professionals tailored towards technical students.
 For Microsoft, they are called fundamentals, (Nadella 2024) for Amazon they are typically called foundational or associate qualifications and for Google they are usually called associate qualifications.
-(Pichai 2024) Your University28 and/or employer may provide support for you to achieve these certifications during your academic study, internship, placement or as a recent graduate.
+(Pichai 2024) Your University32 and/or employer may provide support for you to achieve these certifications during your academic study, internship, placement or as a recent graduate.
 The exams typically cost around $100 each to take and around 20 hours of online study time.

 19.4.1 Microsoft Fundamentals Digital Badges

-The Department of Computer Science are working with the Flexible Learning Programme to pilot the introduction of Microsoft Fundamentals Certifications for University of Manchester students.
+The Department of Computer Science are working with the Flexible Learning Programme to pilot the introduction of Microsoft Fundamentals Certifications (MFC) for University of Manchester students.
 (George and Pettifer 2022) This means you can get Microsoft certified on Azure, AI, Data, Security, CRM, ERP & 365 this summer.

 Get hired, stay ahead, be productive and receive the recognition you deserve with Microsoft Certified: Fundamentals.
 These highly marketable, industry-respected certifications offer training and exams that validate your existing knowledge.
 Screenshot from learn.microsoft.com.
 (Nadella 2024) 📈